 Now, let’s look at some sample competency questions.
 For the purpose of this page, we’ve provided you with 2 sample questions and a brief description of how to answer each one.
 Within our resources you will find many more questions just like these, plus full and in-depth responses!

 Q1.
 Can you give me an example of a time when you have utilised your job knowledge, to resolve a difficult situation?

-Job knowledge is a really important part of working as a police officer, and is one of the listed core competencies.
+Job knowledge is a really important part of working as a Scottish police officer, and is one of the listed competencies and values.
 The better you understand the core requirements of your role, and how they fit into Police Scotland’s wider objectives, the better you will be able to act as an exemplary representative of the police service.
 Police Scotland don’t just want a candidate who goes through the motions with their job, they are looking for someone who is enthusiastic and committed, who has made a conscious effort to understand every single element of the role.
 When answering this question, think about the following:

-- What was the situation?
-What needed to be resolved?
+- What needed to be resolved?

 - What have been the consequences if you had not intervened?

-- What did you say/do?
-How did you utilise your job knowledge?
+- How did you utilise your job knowledge?

 - What was the end result of this?

 Q2.
-Can you give me an example of a time when you have worked with a colleague, to help improve their performance?
+Can you give me an example of a time when you have worked with a colleague to help improve their performance?

-- What was the situation?
-Did you approach your colleague, or did they approach you?
+- Did you approach your colleague, or did they approach you?

 - What steps did you take to help them improve?

 - Did you need to overcome any obstacles, or change your initial plan?